ZhHe11/NuAgent/README.md

 # universal-agent
-An universal implementation of agent interface for RL tasks
+Universal implementation of agent interface for RL tasks